Protesters ‘Trump’ Flag Waving Rally and Speakers

 Despite the tensions between the two parties, only one person was arrested, a protester.

 According to someone from the pro-Trump flag-wavers’ side, the protester grabbed her U.S. flag and threw it on the ground, leading to a scuffle.
-An SPD officer jumped right in, though, and grabbed the protester by the neck and detained the person.
+EW’s video of the incident is less clear on who was responsible.
+An SPD officer jumped in, grabbed the protester by the neck and detained the person.

-Counterprotesters called out: “So the first person you arrest isn’t a Nazi?”
+Counter-protesters called out: “So the first person you arrest isn’t a Nazi?”

 Eugene DSA is holding a fundraiser for the detained protester.